Sujon Sokhi (1975 film): Plot

 Lokhman, his wife and their son Sujon live with his step mother, step brother Solaiman and his pregnant wife whom Lokhman and his wife detest.
 However, they think of them as their own and Solaiman and his mother love Sujon a lot.
 Lokhman and his wife later throw them out of the house with Solaiman giving his wealth share to Sujon.
-Solaiman and his family start a new life however his wife dies after giving birth to their daughter Sokhi which heartbreaks him more.
-Years, later Sujon and Sokhi fall in love and vow to reunite the family together.
+Solaiman and his family start a new life.
+However his wife dies after giving birth to their daughter Sokhi which heartbreaks him more.
+Years later, Sujon and Sokhi fall in love and vow to reunite the family.